 If you're struggling, connecting with others who share similar experiences can help.
 Unlike individual therapy, groups offer exposure to a diverse set of coping strategies, as well as peer connection, helping you feel less alone.
 Click here to see our current group offerings.
-Please note that some of our groups meet in person, while others meet via Zoom.
+Each group description includes information on how to join.

 If you are being harmed by someone who has access to your devices, please be sure to clear your browser history and consider using a public computer, like one at the library, if possible.

-If you have experienced unwanted sexual contact, stalking, and/or intimate partner violence and are seeking counseling/urgent support, please contact CAPS at 541-737-2131 or the Survivor Advocacy & Resource Center (SARC) at 541-737-2030 or email@example.com.
+If you have experienced unwanted sexual contact, stalking, and/or intimate partner violence and are seeking counseling/urgent support, please contact CAPS at 541-737-2131 or the Center for Advocacy, Prevention & Education at 541-737-2030 or firstname.lastname@example.org.

 For immediate help after hours, or if you have an urgent safety concern, contact the Center Against Rape and Domestic Violence (CARDV) 24-hour hotline at 541-754-0110.
 If you are being harmed by someone who has access to your computer, tablet, and/or phone, please consider using a more secure computer such as one at the library.
 If this is not possible, be sure to clear your browser history.